pybraries/pybraries/docs/contributing.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Feel free to look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help
-wanted" is open to whoever wants to implement it.
+wanted" is open to whoever wants to fix it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~